vycdev/ColorNamesSharp/README.md

 <br>

 # Usage
-You can download and install the [nuget package form here.](https://www.nuget.org/packages/color-names-csharp) <br>
+You can download and install the [nuget package from here.](https://www.nuget.org/packages/color-names-csharp) <br>
 Or you can clone this repository and use it as a library in your project.

 ## Creating the instance